The Vintage Motor Company is focused and inspired by the Art and Culture of Vintage Motorcycles

 The Vintage Motor Company is an outlet for, quite simply…stuff we think is beautiful!
-While we’re starting off with our vintage motorcycle tees, we will progressively introduce other unique items relating to vintage motorcycles: hand-made gas tanks, period accessories, correct decal art, and many other things.
-In addition to the things we sell, we’ll be also releasing things that will make you remember and think.
+While we’re starting off with our vintage motorcycle t-shirts, we will progressively introduce other unique items relating to vintage motorcycles: hand-made gas tanks, period accessories, correct decal art, and many other items.
+In addition, we’ll be also releasing motorcycle content that will make you remember and think.
 America possesses an incredible motorcycle cultural history; the most complex, really, in the world.
 Each month we’ll release new content and examine different aspects of this culture, centering at first on the pivotal experience of the “motorcycle boom” of the 1970s.
 Beyond that, we’ll look at motorcycle culture around the world.

 We hope you’ll enjoy it.

 David Wayne Russell was born in Harrisburg, Pennsylvania in 1958, the son of two elementary art teachers.
 Displaying a love for drawing from an early age, he entered the Fine Arts program at nearby Kutztown State College and graduated in 1980.
 Briefly working in New York City, the promise of adventure soon caught his interest and led to Russell joining the Marine Corps in 1981.
 Russell was soon attending Flight School in Pensacola, Florida, and immediately began drawing and painting images of the Naval Aviation experience and landscape around him.
 During the period 1982-1988, Russell began working with the Marine Corps History and Museums department and continued to produce figurative histories of the Marine Corps flying community in which he found himself.
 These works resulted in a variety of commissions, paintings in military collections, magazine cover art, and his first one-man show of paintings and drawings at Camp Lejeune Marine Corps Base, North Carolina in 1985.